Love 24x7

-Love 24x7 is a 2015 Indian Malayalam romantic comedy film written and directed by debutante Sreebala K Menon starring Dileep and debutante Nikhila Vimal in lead roles while Sreenivasan, Suhasini, Sashi Kumar and Lena plays the supporting roles.
+Love 24x7 is a 2015 Indian Malayalam romantic comedy film written and directed by debutante Sreebala K Menon starring Dileep and Nikhila Vimal in lead roles while Sreenivasan, Suhasini, Sashi Kumar, Lena and Alencier Ley Lopez play the supporting roles.
 Mukesh R Mehta and Dileep co-produced the film for E4 Entertainment in association with Graand Production.
-The music was composed by Bijibal while lyrics were written by Rafeeq Ahmed.
-The film released on Ramadan day, 18 July 2015.
+The music was composed by Bijibal while the lyrics were written by Rafeeq Ahmed.
+The film was released on Ramadan day, 18 July 2015.

-Synopsis
+Plot

-Roopesh, a media executive, falls in love with Kabani, a trainee who works her way up to become a news presenter.
-The story also focuses on the love story of two old ex lovers who became separated due to their careers.
-We see history repeating itself with Roopesh and Kabani both becoming stars of their separate channels.
+Roopesh, a media executive, falls in love with Kabani, a trainee, who works her way up to become a news presenter.
+The story also focuses on the love story of two old ex-lovers who were separated due to their careers.
+History repeats itself with Roopesh and Kabani becoming stars of their separate channels.